PostgREST/postgrest/api.rst

     { "id": 3, "name": "New employee 3", "salary": 50000 }
   ]

 UPSERT operates based on the primary key columns, you must specify all of them.
 You can also choose to ignore the duplicates with :code:`Prefer: resolution=ignore-duplicates`.
+UPSERT works best when the primary key is natural, but it's also possible to use it if the primary key is surrogate (example: "id serial primary key").
+For more details read `this issue <https://github.com/PostgREST/postgrest/issues/1118>`_.

 A single row UPSERT can be done by using :code:`PUT` and filtering the primary key columns with :code:`eq`: